gpuweb/WSL/Spec/source/index.rst

 .
 Note:: The WebGPU Shading Language is designed to target other high-level shading languages as compilation targets.

-The WebGPU Shading Language is designed to be as portable as possible; therefore, implementations must reject any shader which does not strictly adhere to this specification.
-Optimizations must not be observable, and must not affect error reporting.

 WSL shaders are used with the WebGPU API.
 Specific WebGPU API entry points to compile and manipulate shaders are specified in the WebGPU specification, not this document.

-Implementations must not support functionality beyond the mandated parts of this specification.
+This document describes which programs are well-formed; the exact form of error reporting is not discussed in this specification.

 WSL does not support extensions or optional behavior.

+Terms in this document such as *must*, *must not*, *required*, *shall*, *shall not*, *should*, *should not*, *recommended*, *may*, and *optional* in normative parts of this document are to be interpreted as described in RFC 2119.

 Basics
 ======

+The WebGPU Shading Language is designed to be as portable as possible; therefore, implementations must reject any shader which does not strictly adhere to this specification.
+Optimizations must not be observable, and must not affect error reporting.
+Implementations must not support functionality beyond the mandated parts of this specification.

 A shader is a compilation unit which includes type definitions and function definitions.